isabelroses/website/content/nix-shells.md

 ## Introduction

 Handling dependencies is hard to say the least.
-Issue after issue of missing and confilicting dependencies.
-And no good way to fix this util ~~docker~~ Nix came along.
+Issue after issue of missing and conflicting dependencies.
+And no good way to fix this util ~~Docker~~ Nix came along.

 ## Getting started